Finland’s relations and development cooperation in Somalia

 • Women and girls have improved access to sexual and reproductive health services

-• Women and girls have the right to services protecting against violence and the threat of violence and opportunities to use these services
+• Gender-based violence is prevented more effectively and women and girls have access to services protecting them from violence and the threat of violence

 Highlights of the Results Report 2022